The Oratory’s group for young adults (aged 18-35) meets monthly, usually on Thursday evenings.

 Upcoming Events

-The following meetings for later in the year are already scheduled:
+The following meetings are scheduled:

-Click here to register to attend.
+Please click here to register to attend.

-Thursday 30th October, 8pm: Pilgrimage: Walking Toward God in a Restless World (Lauren Heithaus, Hidden Catholic)
+Thursday 30th October, 8pm: Pilgrimage: Walking Toward God in a Restless World

 Talk Summary: This talk explores the meaning and power of pilgrimage in the life of a Catholic today.
 We'll look at how pilgrimage has shaped the Church throughout history, from medieval journeys to holy shrines to modern-day spiritual travel, and why it still matters.
 I’ll share key pilgrimage destinations in the UK and abroad, reflect on my own transformative experiences as a pilgrim, and offer insight into how these sacred journeys can awaken faith, deepen identity, and foster community.
 I’ll also introduce some of the pilgrimages I now offer through my company, Hidden Catholic, created to help others encounter the beauty and depth of our Catholic heritage through travel.